awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

    ```

 **Note**
 If you configure an automation as a registered task by using the AWS Tools for PowerShell, use the `-Automation_Parameter` parameter to specify parameters to pass to a task when the task runs\.
 Don't use the `-TaskParameters` parameter\.
 The `-TaskParameters` parameter is a legacy parameter\.
+For maintenance window tasks without a target specified, you cannot supply values for `-MaxError` and `-MaxConcurrency`\.
+Instead, the system inserts a placeholder value of 1, which may be reported in the response to commands such as `Get-SSMMaintenanceWindowTaskList` and `Get-SSMMaintenanceWindowTask`\.
+These values do not affect the running of your task and can be ignored\.
+For information about maintenance window tasks that do not require targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.

 ------

    The following example configures an automation as a registered task to a maintenance window with priority 1\.
+It also demonstrates omitting the `--targets`, `--max-errors`, and `--max-concurrency` options for a targetless maintenance window task\.
 The automation uses the `AWS-StartEC2Instance` runbook and the specified Automation assume role to start EC2 instances registered as targets to the maintenance window\.
 The maintenance window runs the automation simultaneously on 5 instances maximum at any given time\.
 Also, the registered task stops running on more instances for a particular interval if the error count exceeds 1\.

 ------
 #### [ Linux ]